saiteja-talluri/GSoC-OpenCV/README.md

       <li> The latest build of opencv_contrib has the same <a href="https://github.com/opencv/opencv_contrib/issues/2140">issue</a> in the fit function and is still open to solve.</li>
     </ul>
   </li>
-<li><b>[17/06/19]</b> There also have been some failed attempts to expose the trainig code of the FaceMark API to the users in python.
+<li><b>[17/06/19]</b> There also have been some failed attempts to expose the training code of the Facemark API to the users in python.
 So I am working on these two things and hope it would get completed before the first evaluation.
 I was able to fix the fit fucntion but drawLandmarks gave a similar error (channels() == CV_MAT_CN(dtype)) may be of because of the fix, so I am looking into it.
   </li>
 </ul>